jhamlet/node-infuse/README.md

        -F, --force                   If OUTPUT_PATH already exists, overwrite it.
        -D, --define SYMBOL[=VALUE]   Replace all instances of the specified SYMBOL with VALUE.
        -d, --define-module NAME      Will load the NAMEd module (as per require()) and 'define' all exported properties.
+       -E, --embed                   Embed the infused modules as strings and lazy-evaluate them when required.
        -R, --reserved WORD           A comma-delimited list of reserved words that should NOT be mangled.
        -V, --version                 Print the version information and exit.
        -h, --help                    Print this.